Heat wave hacks: 16 ways to stay cool in the summer | News

 4. Use ice or get creative with rice

-For an easy alternative, place regular white rice in a clean sock, throw it in the freezer and use it as an ice pack that’s mouldable to your body — no leaks.
+For an easy alternative, place regular white rice in a clean sock, throw it in the freezer and use it as an ice pack that’s moldable to your body — no leaks.

 5. Alter your diet